adworacz/zsmooth/README.md

 #### Tip
-While FluxSmoothT only supports a temporal radius of 1 (3 frames - previous, current, and next), one can combine `TemporalMedian` and `TemporalSoften` to create essentially the effect over a larger radius.
+While FluxSmoothT only supports a temporal radius of 1 (3 frames - previous, current, and next), one can combine `TemporalMedian` and `TemporalSoften` to create essentially the same effect over a larger radius.

 ```python
 # Credit to Dogway and Didee for the idea: